maxim-top/im.gitbook/en/quick-start/floo-web-quick-start.md

 ## Message sending

 You can't chat until login successfully.
 When sending messages, single chat and group chat are divided seperately.
-For easier operation, it only supports sending text, images and files at present.
+For easier operation, it only supports sending text, images, files, location, 1v1 rtc video call and 1v1 rtc audio call at present. group chat only supports text, images, files, location at present.

 ### Build message body